filip-rs/ppm-image-viewer/README.md

 # PPM Image Viewer

+VERY basic image viewer written from basics in C with SDL2.
-its bad but it does work on my machine.
+This is not made to be useful at all but the application does work (hyprland on arch).

 build command: